Canon XTi vs Sony RX100 VI

 It is notable that the XTi has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XTi and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the RX100 VI have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the RX100 VI was followed by the Sony RX100 VII.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XTi and RX100 VI can be found, respectively, in the Canon XTi Manual (free pdf) or the online Sony RX100 VI Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XTi and the Sony RX100 VI?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.